tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 #### Champion Feat

 Each time you cast the spell, you can have the attack deal random energy damage instead of fire damage.
-Replace the fire entry on the random energy table with your choice of negative energy or acid.
+Replace the fire entry on the random energy table with your choice of necrotic or acid.

 #### Epic Feat